 Collaborations with photographers

-artistic director, co-founder with Johnny Velour
+creative director, co-founder with Johnny Velour

 Published twice yearly, the 100+ page, advertisement-free book is a work of art in itself.
 With clean and playful design, high-quality paper, offset-printed in rich full color with tactile raised type and protective spot gloss on the cover and spine—this mag is designed to decorate coffee tables, to collect on bookshelves, to be taught in classrooms, and (most importantly) to be read, discussed, and shared.

 Find more information (and special features) on the website: http://thedragmagazine.com/

 Nightgowns is a monthly live theatrical showcase dedicated to exceptional drag performance of all kinds!
 First created at Bizarre Bushwick, the show has now taken residency at National Sawdust in Williamsburg.

 Watch full video of Nightgowns:

 Sasha Velour, Olive d'Nightlife, Untitled Queen, Momo Shade, Patti Spliff, Rify Royalty, Neon Calypso, Vigor Mortis, Hungry, Vander von Odd

 Sasha Velour, Olive d'Nightlife, Vander Von Odd, Aja, Heather, Untitled Queen, Peppermint, Alexis Michelle, Kandy Muse, Vic Sin, Laganja Estranja, Bob the Drag Queen